Don Quixote

+Don Quixote (Note: Titled The Ingenious Gentleman Don Quixote of La Mancha in full.
+The original title in Early Modern Spanish is El ingenioso hidalgo don Quixote de la Mancha.
+"Quixote" is spelled "Quijote" in modern Spanish and pronounced /es/.) is a novel by Miguel de Cervantes, written in Early Modern Spanish and published in two parts in 1605 and 1615.
+It is considered a founding work of Western literature and the first modern novel.
+It is also one of the most-translated books in the world and one of the best-selling books in history.

 The plot revolves around the adventures of a member of the lowest nobility, a hidalgo (Note: Although in popular usage, the term identifies a nobleman or woman, hidalga, without a hereditary title, the reality of the hidalguía, that is, the condition of hidalgo or hidalga, was, in practice, much more complex.
-Among other aspects, although not usually great landowners, hidalgos were exempted from paying taxes.) from La Mancha named Alonso Quijano, who reads so many chivalric romances that he loses his mind and decides to become a knight-errant (caballero andante) to revive chivalry and serve his nation, under the name Don Quixote de la Mancha.
+Among other aspects, although not usually great landowners, hidalgos were exempted from paying taxes.) from La Mancha named Alonso Quijano, who reads so many chivalric romances that he decides to become a knight-errant (caballero andante) to revive chivalry and serve his nation, under the name Don Quixote de la Mancha.
+(Note: The modern-day spelling of Quixote in Spanish is Quijote.)
 He recruits as his squire a simple farm labourer, Sancho Panza, who brings an earthy wit to Don Quixote's lofty rhetoric.
 In the first part of the book, Don Quixote does not see the world for what it is and prefers to imagine that he is living out a knightly story meant for the annals of all time.
-However, as Salvador de Madariaga pointed out in his Guía del lector del Quijote (1972 [1926]), referring to "the Sanchification of Don Quixote and the Quixotization of Sancho", as "Sancho's spirit ascends from reality to illusion, Don Quixote's declines from illusion to reality".
+As Salvador de Madariaga pointed out in his Guía del lector del Quijote (1972 [1926]), opposing Quixotization with Sanchification, "Sancho's spirit ascends from reality to illusion" while Don Quixote's does the opposite.

-The book had a major influence on the literary community, as evidenced by direct references in Alexandre Dumas's The Three Musketeers (1844), and Edmond Rostand's Cyrano de Bergerac (1897) as well as the word quixotic.
-Mark Twain referred to the book as having "swept the world's admiration for the mediaeval chivalry-silliness out of existence".
+The book had a major influence on the literary community, being directly referenced in works of 19thcentury French literature such as Alexandre Dumas's The Three Musketeers (1844) and Edmond Rostand's Cyrano de Bergerac (1897).
+Even the word quixotic ('impractically idealistic') became part of language.
+Mark Twain referred to Don Quixote as having "swept the world's admiration for the mediaeval chivalry-silliness out of existence".
 (Note: "A curious exemplification of the power of a single book for good or harm is shown in the effects wrought by Don Quixote and those wrought by Ivanhoe.
 The first swept the world's admiration for the mediaeval chivalry-silliness out of existence; and the other restored it.
 As far as our South is concerned, the good work done by Cervantes is pretty nearly a dead letter, so effectually has Scott's pernicious influence undermined it."
 Mark Twain (1883).
 Life on the Mississippi, p.
 34. (Cited in Moore, 1922.))
 It has been described by some as the greatest work ever written.